Center for Operations Research and Econometrics: People

-The permanent staff of CORE is generally constituted of some 40 faculty members coming from UCLouvain, other Belgian and some neighbouring foreign universities (Katholieke Universiteit Leuven, Université libre de Bruxelles, Université Saint-Louis - Bruxelles, Université de Liège, Université de Mons, Université de Namur, Universiteit Maastricht, Université de Lille and Université du Luxembourg), as well as of several administrative employees.
+The permanent academic staff of CORE is constituted of 22 faculty members coming from UCLouvain and its partner institutions, supported by several administrative employees.

 Yearly, the center hosts an average of 25 researchers coming to CORE on long-term visits, including two categories of external visitors: associate fellows and research associates working at CORE on a weekly and yearly basis respectively.
-They are appointed for two years subject to support of two CORE members, with the possibility to extend this period.
+They are appointed for two years subject to the support of two CORE members, with the possibility to extend this period.
 Associate fellows and research associates are expected to participate in all CORE activities including scientific projects, seminars and publications.

-Yearly, several research fellows receive CORE fellowships, postdoctoral grants distributed on a competitive basis for a period of time from one to three years.
-In the framework of its Ph.D. programs, the center hosts some 30 doctoral researchers per year.
+Yearly, several research fellows receive CORE fellowships, which are postdoctoral grants distributed on a competitive basis for a period of time from one to three years.
+In the framework of its Ph.D. and postdoctoral training programs, the center hosts 33 doctoral and postdoctoral researchers per year.

 In addition to the longer stays, CORE regularly receives faculty and researchers coming on short visits from a few days to a few weeks.

-With its members and visitors coming from institutions all over the world and every third research director appointed from among external researchers, CORE is characterised by an international working environment and attributes particular importance to research networking connections.
+With its members and visitors coming from institutions all over the world, CORE is characterised by an international working environment and attributes particular importance to research networking connections.

+Governance

+The following lists detail the chronological succession of CORE's Presidents and Research Directors since its foundation in 1966, based on the institutional archives.